THE WAY IT IS: Can Whitley County win baseball state crown? You better believe it

-If you don't believe Jeremy Shope’s Whitley County Colonels have the talent to win a state championship — you better start.
+If you don't think Jeremy Shope’s Whitley County Colonels have the talent to win a state championship — you better start believing.

 I’ve seen and written about plenty of high school baseball regional champion teams in my 28 years covering high school sports, and this year’s version of the Colonels is something special.